joshkeating/sssgr/README.md

 /ssgr
     /src
     /target
-    /out     (where the html output is going to go) /in      (where the input files go)
+    /out     (where the html output and other files go) /in      (where the input files go)
         /res
             /images